-Children starting at Lea Forest Primary Academy in Early Years will be introduced to the ‘Phonic Bug’ and ‘Letters and Sounds’ programme.
+Children starting at Lea Forest Primary Academy in Early Years are introduced to the ‘Phonic Bug’ which aligns with letters and sounds.

-In nursery this will begin as whole class teaching as children are taught to listen for sounds in words; this later builds to recognising written sounds for reading.
-Throughout the year, children will also be taught phonics in small groups, appropriate for their ability.
-To foster a love of reading, all Nursery children get to visit our library weekly with Mrs Clarke (our school librarian) where they can choose a library book to take home.
-In addition to this, Mrs Clarke visits nursery weekly with all her story props to support story retelling in their environment.
-All children in Nursery will have a library book which they can change weekly in addition to a ‘picture book’ that they take home daily to share with their parents.
+In Nursery this begins with whole class teaching as children are taught to listen for sounds in words; this later builds to recognising written sounds for reading.
+Throughout the year, children are also taught phonics in small groups, appropriate for their ability.
+To foster a love of reading, each week all Nursery children visit our library with Mrs Clarke (our school librarian) where they choose a library book to take home.
+In addition to this, Mrs Clarke visits Nursery weekly with all her story props to support story retelling in their environment.
+All children in Nursery have a library book which they can change weekly in addition to a ‘picture book’ that they take home daily to share with their parents.

 The teaching of high quality systematics synthetic phonics continues into Reception and Years 1 and 2.
-All children will have a daily, dedicated phonics lesson, following the phonics programme.
-These lessons will be engaging, interactive and fully differentiated to meet the needs of all pupils, allowing them to make sustained and accelerated progress.
-Children will be taught to blend sounds to decode words, sentences and whole texts.
+All children have a daily, dedicated phonics lesson, following the phonics programme.
+These lessons are engaging, interactive and fully differentiated to meet the needs of all pupils, allowing them to make sustained and accelerated progress.
+Children are taught to blend sounds to decode words, sentences and whole texts.
 Children are taught to use phonics knowledge and use visual cues to aid word recognition.
 As children become confident at decoding and word recognition, their fluency develops and allows them to develop their understanding of the texts they are reading (reading comprehension).
-Whilst both word recognition and comprehension are crucial skills to help children become confident readers who can critically engage with texts, the ultimate aim of the teaching of reading is to develop comprehension skills and therefore their ability to use literature to learn, appreciate and enjoy.
+Whilst both word recognition and comprehension are crucial skills to help children become confident readers who can critically engage with texts.

-Children will have a book sent home daily from school that matches the child’s phonetic ability.
+Children on the phonics programme will have a book sent home daily from school that matches the their phonetic ability.
 For some children, this may be a picture book while they are still learning phonemes and listening for sounds in words.
 For other children, depending on where they are on their reading journey, these books may include more words that they are able to decode with increasing fluency.